Administrative Appeals Lawyer in Fairfax, VA

 - Release levies, and bank or third party levies prior to payout; and, personal property seizures prior to sale;

-- Stop or postpone IRS actions which deal with receiverships and bankruptcies;
+- Stop or postpone IRS actions that deal with receiverships and bankruptcies;

-- Stop or postpone IRS actions which deal with the statute of limitations for collection or assessment;
+- Stop or postpone IRS actions that deal with the statute of limitations for collection or assessment;

 - Stop or postpone actions relating to the collection of taxes; or,